j-omega/RJGlass/README.txt

-RJGlass v 0.3.2  README Notes  7/25/08 Michael LaBrie monkey256@verizon.net
+RJGlass v 0.3.0  README Notes  2/28/08 Michael LaBrie monkey256@verizon.net

 Note: This is beta software.
 With alot of future functionality in the works.

 RJGlass is an open source, OpenGL model of a Canadian Regional Jet (CRJ) Glass Cockpit.
 It uses the Simconnect API, to recieve data from FSX.
 It is designed to run on a seperate computer, for a home cockpit type setup.

-=========== Changes since 0.3.0
-Mainly just new functionality added.
-Very limited, custom coded AP functionality.
-(HDG, Pitch, and Bank hold modes implemented only.)
-Still a work in progress.
-Altimeter setting now workin in HPA.
-Moving map should now work throughout North America.
-Audio altitude callouts
-Some new keyboard commands.
-Will now communicate with ESP (FSX commerical version).

 =========== Major Changes since 0.2 ====================